wyattcolburn/Project-OWL/README.md

 ### Running Example Code
 #### RX
 Naviagate to the rx directory
-For one-shot mode, in which you would receive on message
+For one-shot mode, in which you would receive only one message
 ```
 cd files
 cd rx